lamps-lab/claim_embeddings/README.md

 Step 1:

-Use 'pre_processing.py' to obtain a csv file from the original 'SCORE_csv.xlsx' file.
+Use 'pre_processing.py' to obtain a smaller csv file which only contains the data we need from the original 'SCORE_csv.xlsx' file.
 Need to 'pip uninstall xlrd' in order to import excel files.

 Step 2: